killianarts/grug_stack_setup/README.md

-# grug_stack_setup
+# The GRUG Stack
-This is an example of the GRUG stack dev environment.
+This is an example of the GRUG stack development environment.

+See GUIDE.md for how it was setup.